GoogleChrome/web.dev/src/site/content/en/learn/css/the-cascade/index.md

 </figure>

-If you have an `!important` rule type in the CSS you have authored and the user has an `!important` rule type in their custom CSS, who's CSS wins?
+If you have an `!important` rule type in the CSS you have authored and the user has an `!important` rule type in their custom CSS, whose CSS wins?

 {% Assessment 'origin' %}